embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.pl.md

 arm-none-eabi-g++ (...) -E /home/kate/.cache/arduino/sketches/D7CC1D7CA645BCFE67207C07A05B3A2A/sketch/MyBlink.ino.cpp -o /tmp/1121713208/sketch_merged.cpp
 ctags (...) /tmp/1121713208/sketch_merged.cpp
 ```
 Again, the compiler is invoked with the `-E` flag, meaning only the preprocessor runs.
-Behind the scenes, the Arduino IDE performs these steps for you:
+This is what happens now:

-1. **Concatenate .ino files**
+1. **Preprocessing**

-    All `.ino` files in the sketch folder are concatenated into a single file (`MyBlink.ino.cpp`).
-2. **Preprocess it**

-    The new `MyBlink.ino.cpp` is input for the preprocessor: `#include`s are expanded and macros replaces.
+   The `MyBlink.ino.cpp` (file concatenated of all `.ino` files) is input for the preprocessor: `#include`s are expanded and macros replaces.
    The expanded file is stored as `/tmp/1121713208/sketch_merged.cpp`.

-3. **Scan functions**
+2. **Scanning functions**

    Tool `ctags` is running over expanded `sketch_merged.cpp`, to extract function symbols.

-4. **Generate prototypes**
+3. **Generating prototypes**

-    Based on the `ctags` result, the IDE inserts forward declarations (prototypes) for you.
+   Based on the `ctags` result, Arduino environment inserts forward declarations for you.
 This way, you don't need to worry
    about undeclared functions, functions order, etc.

 5. **Store prototypes into .ino.cpp**

    The resulting version is stored into `MyBlink.ino.cpp`.
 This is what the compiler will actually use later on.

 Your simple sketch (`MyBlink.ino`):